 Why You’ll Love This Copycat Starbucks Pink Drink Recipe

-There are so many reasons this homemade Pink Drink will become your new favorite refresher:
+There are plenty of reasons this homemade Pink Drink will become a regular in your kitchen:

-If you’ve ever wondered how to make a Starbucks Pink Drink from scratch, this recipe will walk you through it step by step.
+If you’ve ever wondered how to make a Starbucks Pink Drink from scratch, this recipe will guide you step by step.

 Ingredient Deep Dive

-Let’s take a closer look at what goes into this irresistible copycat Starbucks Pink Drink, and why each ingredient matters:
+Let’s take a closer look at what makes this copycat Starbucks Pink Drink so refreshing and flavorful:

 Passion Fruit Tea

-This is the base of the drink and gives it that tropical berry flavor.
-I love using Tazo or Stash Passion Tea, but any bright herbal blend will work.
-It’s naturally caffeine-free and creates the vivid pink color when mixed with juice.
+This is the base of the drink and gives it that bright, tropical berry flavor.
+Tazo and Stash make great options, but any vibrant herbal passion-fruit blend works.
+It also helps create that signature pink color when mixed with juice.

 Unsweetened Coconut Milk